DataDog/documentation/content/en/security/application_security/enabling/compatibility/serverless.md

 ## Azure App Service

-Only *web applications* are supported, Azure Functions are not supported with ASM.
+Only *web applications* are supported.
+Azure Functions are not supported with ASM.

 **Note**: Threat Protection through Remote Configuration is not supported.
 Use [Workflows][5] to block IPs in your [WAF][6].